 For starters, with low barriers to entry and no shortage of opportunities, service roles frequently attract candidates who lack the necessary qualifications.
 A survey performed by the Retail Council of Canada (RCC) reported that 92% of retailers believe that less than three-quarters of job seekers are qualified for the positions they are looking to fill.
 Adding to the challenge, nearly a quarter of employers say they lack the ability to offer competitive compensation to the candidates that are qualified.
 In other words, top talent gets snatched up quickly by companies willing or able to offer premium pay and benefits to service workers.

-The high turnover in retail and service roles adds another complication to maintaining a staff of capable front-line employees, which can make or break a service-based business.
+The high turnover in retail and customer service roles adds another complication to maintaining a staff of capable front-line employees, which can make or break a service-based business.
 In the same report from the RCC, retailers cite lack of training, inadequate interpersonal skills, and inadequate communications skills as the greatest challenges to retaining employees.

 Offsetting Customer Service Staffing Challenges With More Training